-- What is the purpose of your binoculars?
+What is the purpose of your binoculars?

 If you want to observe nature, you must understand how far away you need to be to do it efficiently and safely.
 This means checking the recognition and detection ranges.

 Once you identify that, ask how dedicated you are with the task.

-- Will these optics withstand a drop or fall?
+Will these optics withstand a drop or fall?

 If not, are they useful for hunting or for exploring?
-Look at the ins and outs of how your binoculars will be used to determine what’s excellent for them.
+Look at the ins and outs of how your binoculars will be used to determine what’s appropriate for them.

-- How serious are you about night vision binoculars?
+How serious are you about night vision binoculars?

 If you want an entirely perfect picture, you have to invest in a good quality system.
 If you are a hardcore night hunter, then you probably want to invest in quality.
 If you are just a casual user, you can drop some features to save money.

 Generation is the biggest deciding factor between price and investment in optics.
-For a more detailed rundown on the generations, check out the night vision device buying guide.
+For a more detailed rundown on the generations, check out the night vision device guide.
 I just want to highlight what generations are suitable for certain tasks.

 - Suited for casual observation and beginner’s night vision